WTIMITW/System-with-Cross-site-Scripting-XSS-/README.md

 Tested on Windows 11, phpStudy

 There is an example with alert:

-When you enter the system,
+When you enter the system, click the hyperlink next to "prof | Professional" and transfer to Compose Message page.

+You can see that the URl of Compose Message page is http://localhost/bcc_forum/members/compose_msg.php?id=71.

+We replace "71" with
+''' "><sCrIpT>alert(document.cookie)</ScRiPt> '''

+then press Enter, you will obtain its cookie.